hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Only after correctness and SRAM feasibility:

+- Implemented the initial final-ABI estimator as a linear post-lowering pass.
+  Report every command's index/type/layer/tile, compute cycles, memory cycles, total cycles, and Model/L2/TCDM bytes in `nai_command_perf`.
+Keep the earlier operator estimator for scheduler decisions, but use the command-level totals for the public Neural-AI inference estimate.
+Calibrate command dispatch and engine-specific constants later against PMU measurements; the first model is architectural and deliberately does not add compiler search or scheduling work.

 - Use the shared U85 burst/outstanding memory-bandwidth calculation for the Neural-AI estimator. `Dram_clock_scale`, `Dram_read_latency`,
   `Dram_write_latency`, `Dram_burst_length`, `Dram_max_reads`, and